ArctosDB/documentation-wiki/_documentation/agent.markdown

 # Agents

 Agents are people, organizations, or groups that perform actions.
-Collectors are agents, authors of publications are agents, users of objectss are agents, and, if you enter or edit data, you are an agent.
+Collectors are agents, authors of publications are agents, users of objects are agents, and, if you enter or edit data, you are an agent.
 A single agent can have many roles and many names.
 No matter how many roles or names an agent has, a single person (or agency) should be in the database only once.

  - <a href="https://handbook.arctosdb.org/best_practices/Agents.html" target="_blank">Best Practice - Creating Meaningful Agents</a>